 After all this singing Liza heads for bed but can’t sleep.
 She’s thinking about the mysterious stranger she saw in the park (Herman), who suddenly appears on her balcony.
 He basically tells her that he will kill himself if he can’t have her, and guilts himself into her arms.
 Pathetic, but hey, that’s opera sometimes (OK, much of the time).

 The scene switches to a ball being thrown by the prince to celebrate his engagement to Liza.
 Here, the prince sings the opera’s famous love aria, ja vas lyublyu (I love you madly), probably the most famous number from any of Tchaikovsky’s operas, and a highlight of his considerable opus.
-The first clip below is the opening to Act II, and the second is the aria, sung by the wonderful (and recently deceased) Dmitri Hvorostovsky:
+The first clip below is the rousing opening to Act II, and the second is the aria, sung by the wonderful (and recently deceased) Russian baritone Dmitri Hvorostovsky:

 Herman reveals himself after the countess dozes off, and threatens her with a pistol to get her to reveal the secret of the three cards.
 She dies of fright.
 Liza finally gets home, and thinks that Herman was only using her to get to the countess.
 She asks him to leave.
 Now he is without the secret or the girl – he just can’t catch a break.

 Act III opens with another example of Tchaikovsky’s prodigious talent for expressing emotion with musical instruments.
-I provided a clip of this at the beginning of this discussion, but here is another one for good measure, in conductor Valery Gergiev’s capable hands.
+I provided a clip of this at the beginning of this discussion, but here is another one for good measure, in the venerable Russian conductor Valery Gergiev’s capable hands.
 Listen to it as you read the following paragraph.

 Herman receives a letter from Liza asking him to meet her by the river at midnight.
 Below is the dramatic scene, and Liza’s pliant hope that Herman still cares for her.
-One can imagine Tchaikovsky himself, who was no doubt tired of hiding his homosexuality all his life and was prone to depression, echoing these words he penned for Liza: “I am weary . . . worn out with suffering.
+One can imagine Tchaikovsky himself, who was no doubt tired of hiding his homosexuality all his life and was prone to depression, echoing these words that he penned for Liza: “I am weary . . . worn out with suffering.
 I am exhausted by grief; night and day I have been tormented by thoughts of him.
 Where is the joy I once knew?
 I am weary, so tired.
 My life promised me only joy; then clouds gathered.
-A storm carried off everything I loved in the world, destroying my happiness and my hopes . . . ” This aria is chilling (it begins after the great introduction, and after she descends the stairs).
+A storm carried off everything I loved in the world, destroying my happiness and my hopes . . . ” This aria is chilling (it begins after the dramatic introduction, and after she descends the stairs, at 12:32).

 Herman arrives at the gambling hall, ready to play his secret cards.
 He bets heavily with the three, then the seven, and wins both hands.
 He then bets it all with what he thinks is the ace, but it turns out to be the queen of spades – the countess’s revenge.
 He loses it all and, depending on the version you watch, ends up insane or kills himself.
 Here, at the opera’s mournful conclusion, his comrades pray for his tortured soul.
 This is so moving that Tchaikovsky himself wept as he wrote it – again, perhaps, it was too close to home.
-Listen to it as you read my closing thoughts on this very personal work.
+Listen to it (timestamp 40:20) as you read my closing thoughts on this very personal work.

 A word on available audio and video recordings of this work: For audio, my top recommendation would be the fantastic Rostropovich set, followed by conductors Ermler and Gergiev.
 For video, the YouTube recording mentioned above (led by Gergiev, with Vladimir Galouzine as Herman) is superb, but sadly not available commercially.
 However, you can watch the whole thing on YouTube – the video and audio streaming quality is excellent.
 Just be aware it is in three separate parts.
 This recording has many dramatic touches that I really like, and Galouzine is fantastic as Herman, both in voice and acting.
 On disc, the best choice is the Liceu/OpusArte recording (with Misha Didyk as Herman).
 It is visually and audibly stunning.
 The costumes and sets are fantastic, and this Herman (Didyk) isn’t too hard to look at (unlike some of them!)
 The 1992 Gergiev performance with Gegam Grigorian as Herman is also worthy, if a little dated.
 The Metropolitan Opera 1999 recording with Placido Domingo as Herman and Valery Gergiev conducting has not, as of this date, been released.